-- Switch around your harder to schedule kids, seing if you can fill the speech slot that became a problem.
+- Switch around your harder-to-schedule kids, seeing if you can fill the speech slot that became a problem.

-- Then go back to pacing your easier to schedule kids.
+- Then go back to placing your easier-to-schedule kids.

 One of the best aspects of scheduling using sticky notes is that you won’t end up losing track of any sessions while figuring out the scheduling snafu!